Fujifilm X-E3 Comparison Review

 The Fujifilm X-E3 is a mirrorless interchangeable lens camera that was officially introduced in September 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-E3 has a Camera Elo of 2677.
-This rating puts the X-E3 among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-E3 falls among the top 20 percent.
-Based on its within category standings, the camera earns a 4.5-star performance rating.
+Is the Fujifilm X-E3 a good camera?
+The X-E3 has a Camera Elo of 2590.
+This rating puts the X-E3 among the top 40 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the X-E3 ranks among the top 20 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.

 |Mirrorless system camera|

 |ISO 200 - 12 800 (100 - 51 200)|

 |121 x 74 x 43 mm, 337 g|